 My name is Cristina González and I am a senior at the University of Puerto Rico Río Piedras Campus.
 I am studying a major in Environmental Sciences.
 This summer I will be working on RACC’s question 3 with Christopher Koliba, Yu-Shio Tsai, Steve Scheinert, Richard Kujawa and Asim Zia.
 Q3 team seeks to understand how can adaptive management interventions be designed, valued and implemented in the multi-jurisdictional region of Lake Champlain Basin.
-For my project I will be looking data of extreme weather events in the region in order to evaluate and compare the town responses and adaptive management to these events.
+For my project I will be looking data of weather events in the region in order to evaluate and compare the town responses and adaptive management to these events.

 My name is Dave Gullerat.
 I am attending college at CCV Winooski, studying environmental science and natural resources.
 The RACC question that our group is interested in is the effect of climate change on storms, storm water runoff and the suspended sediments in the streams and rivers and Lake Champlain.
 My mentor is Katie Chang.
 The research project that I am going focus on is the effects of storm water runoff in the Williston area, the fastest growing area in Vermont.
 I will also be researching the importance of wetlands as a tool to buffer our streams and rivers and aid in the absorption of nutrients.
 My interests center in the outdoors, a healthy clean environment, so that people may enjoy the outdoors in whatever way they choose.
 My future educational goals are to finish CCV and continue to a bachelor’s degree.
 I would enjoy working on clean drinking water in developing countries.